Home/Services/FIR Quashing & Cancellation

 Overview

-We handle quashing petitions for various types of cases including matrimonial disputes (498A), cheque bounce cases, defamation matters, business disputes, and property conflicts.
-Our approach is strategic - we assess the viability of quashing, advise on alternatives if needed, and present compelling arguments to convince the High Court to exercise its inherent powers under Section 482 CrPC.
+We handle quashing petitions for various types of cases including matrimonial disputes (Section 85 BNS / 498A IPC), cheque bounce matters, defamation cases, business disputes, and property conflicts.
+Our approach is strategic: we assess the viability of quashing, advise on alternatives where needed, and present compelling arguments to convince the High Court to exercise its inherent powers under Section 528 BNSS.

 Why Choose Us for FIR Quashing & Cancellation